HuanLin98-sch/medicalapp/README.md

 You can simply download all the files in the gdrive above and create a folder called `resources` in the root directory and paste those files in.

 ## Training Details
-For an in-depth explaination of our training process, please refer to our report.
+For an in-depth explanation of our training process, please refer to our report.

 ### Translation & Data Preparation

+Our team used the dataset provided by [MedDialog](https://drive.google.com/drive/folders/11sglwm6-cY7gjeqlZaMxL_MDKDMLdhym).
+We created a Python script `translate.py` that reads and translates the texts to English using the `opus-mt` model from [EasyNMT](https://github.com/UKPLab/EasyNMT).
+We chose this model because it had the fastest translation speed at a decent translation accuracy as compared to the other models.
+The models were evaluated using `evaluate.py` on a [dictionary](https://github.com/HikaruSama233/Chinese-English-dictionary-of-medical-and-health) of Chinese-English medical terms crawled from CNKI.

 ### BERT Finetuning
 Different pre-trained BERT models can be used to fine-tune by specifying in the `PRETRAINED_NAME` variable in the training files in the `BERT fine-tuning` directory.
 The one that is in the code uses the PubMedBERT from hugging face.
 It also uses the lasses dataset for it's finetuning, a sample Lasse dataset has also been rpovided in the directory. to run this code, a GPU is required since we are using the Trainer class privided by the Transformers library.